 Emerging Technologies Help Customers Gather a More Complete and Comprehensive Look at their Site Like Never Before

-TruePoint Laser Scanning, LLC., a 3D laser scanning company that uses LiDAR and phased-based technology, and Ground Penetrating Radar Systems, Inc. (GPRS), a provider of concrete scanning and underground utility locating services, are sister companies that began teaming up in 2011 in order to tie their respective technologies together for the benefit of their clients, accentuating both companies' passion for a high level of customer service.
+TruePoint Laser Scanning, LLC., a 3D laser scanning company that uses LiDAR and phased-based technology, and Ground Penetrating Radar Systems, Inc. (GPRS), a provider of concrete scanning and underground private utility locating services, are sister companies that began teaming up in 2011 in order to tie their respective technologies together for the benefit of their clients, accentuating both companies' passion for a high level of customer service.

 Matt Aston – President of GPRS (left) & Ryan Hacker – President of TruePoint (right)